 Step 1: It is already defined that k = 2 for this problem

-Step-2: Since k = 2, we are randomly selecting two centroid as S.N = 2 & 6 i.e (M,Q,Z) & (N,P,X).
+Step-2: Since k = 2, we randomly select two centroids as S.N = 2 & 6, i.e. (M,Q,Z) & (N,P,X).

-Step 3: In k-means, we calculate the distance of each point to each centroid using the euclidean distance calculation method (see here).
-But it’s different in the case of k-modes.
-We compare each data points to centroid to each observation data point.
-If any elements aren’t equal, we add one (+1) in each unmatching case.
-But, if the elements aren’t equal, we add zero i.e we do nothing.
+Step 3: In k-means, we calculate the distance of each point to each centroid using the Euclidean distance calculation method (see here).
+But itās different in the case of k-modes.
+We compare each data point to the centroid of each observation data point.
+If the elements aren’t equal, we add one (+1) in each unmatching case.
+But, if the elements arenāt equal, we add zero, i.e., we do nothing.

 S.N. | C1 | C2 | C3 | D1 |